What is liver transplantation?

 • bleeding from swollen veins (varices) in the esophagus

 How are decisions made about donor livers?

-There is a nonprofit, scientific national organization (United Network of Organ Sharing, UNOS) which maintains the national waiting list for donor organs.
+There is a nonprofit, scientific national organization called the United Network of Organ Sharing (UNOS), which maintains the national waiting list for donor organs.
 Their goals are fairness to all and good outcomes for as many people as possible.
 Patients are evaluated by their transplant center, and depending on how sick they are and the probability of their disease being successfully treated with transplantation, they are matched by UNOS to donor organs as they become available.
 Patients are treated equally, regardless of ethnicity, gender or economic status.
 In the case of living donation, a healthy adult who wants to donate will undergo testing to determine if they are a suitable candidate.

 What is life like after a liver transplant?

 The child is expected to live a normal life except that he/she needs to take daily medication to prevent rejection.
 Regular doctor visits to monitor the liver function and watch for medication side effects are also very important.
 A few special precautions are necessary to avoid infections.
 Long term risks are rejection of the liver, infections, and an unusual cancer of the lymph glands called post-transplant lymphoproliferative disease (PTLD).
 Most of these complications are treatable if discovered early which is why good medical follow up is so important.
-When transplanted children become teenagers, they need to start learning how to assume responsibility for life-long care of their organ gift.
+When transplanted children become teenagers, they need to start learning how to take on the responsibility of caring for themselves and the transplanted organ.